-Committee members were advised that following a pause in activity due to system pressures, the OPAH Steering Group had resumed meetings in June 2023 and there was a review and analysis of work, against OPAH Standards and requested a further assurance report in six months' time, with exception reporting as required.
+Committee members were advised that following a pause in activity due to system pressures, the OPAH Steering Group had resumed meetings in June 2023 and there was a review and analysis of work,

 Ms McMurdo reported that Healthcare Improvement Scotland had begun a review of the OPAH Standards and it was likely that a draft version of the updated Standards would be available later this year.
 When published, there will be a further review of the work of the group against any changes made.